Chemistry is the study of all matter from the electron to the largest proteins. It is the source of everything around us

 In the First and Second Forms, pupils study our own bespoke schemes of work which have a highly practical bent.
 Topics studied include states of matter, chemical and physical changes, chemistry of the atmosphere, acids, alkalis and neutralisation as well as a number of others.

-In the Third Form we start the IGCSE Chemistry course.
-Pupils choose whether to continue to study this course or opt for the IGCSE Science - Double Award during the course of this year.
+In the Third Form we start the AQA GCSE Chemistry course.
+Pupils choose whether to continue to study this course or opt for the AQA Combined Science Trilogy during the course of this year.

 Fourth and Fifth Forms – optional GCSE subject

 In the Fourth and Fifth Forms, pupils opt to study either two (Science - Double Award) or three (Biology, Chemistry and Physics) science GCSEs/IGCSEs.
 In each case, the three sciences are taught by subject specialists rather than by general science teachers.
 Please see our separate page on Science at GCSE to find out more about this option.

 Those studying Edexcel Chemistry IGCSE take two papers at the end of the Fifth Form.
 Paper 1 lasts two hours; paper 2 for an hour.

 Lower and Upper Sixth Form – optional A Level subject

 Content is split into six teaching modules across two years:

 - Module 1 – Development of practical skills in chemistry

 - Module 3 – Periodic table and energy